sql-formatter-org/sql-formatter/docs/dataTypeCase.md

-# datatypeCase (experimental)
+# dataTypeCase (experimental)

-Converts datatypes to upper- or lowercase.
+Converts data types to upper- or lowercase.

-This option doesn't yet support all types of data types:

-- multi-word data types with non-datatype keywords like `timestamp with time zone` are not fully supported - the `WITH` will be cased as a normal keyword
+Note: Casing of function names like `VARCHAR(30)` are not modified - instead rely on the `functionCase` option for this.

 ## Options